oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 ## Summary

-We intend to add support for OpenStack Quantum as a network provider.
-Please see further details in [Features/Quantum_Integration](Features/Quantum_Integration)
+We intend to add support for OpenStack Neutron as a network provider.
+Please see further details in [Features/OSN_Integration](Features/OSN_Integration)

 ## Owner